-We know that our testimonies are within us, and the Testimony from God is within Him, just like ours are.
+We know that our testimonies are within us, and that testimony from God is within Him, just like ours are.
 Also, we know that our testimonies are inseparable from us, part of us and with us as long as we live.
 It is the same way with God’s testimony.
 It is inseparable from Him, part of Him and with Him as long as He lives.
 Anyone can ignore our testimonies, but no one can refute or do away with them.
 It is the same way with God’s testimonies.
 Anyone can ignore God’s testimonies, but no one can refute or do away with them.
 The Holy Spirit always ties, rejecting the Ten Commandments with rejecting the Lord.
 (Joshua 24:16, 20; 1 Samuel 8:7-8, 15:23)

-Now beyond all doubt, the only way to do away with the Testimony from God is to do away Him.
+Now beyond all doubt, the only way to do away with the God’s Testimony is to do away Him.
 Just ignoring God’s testimony does not do away with them, but it does damage your relationship with the Lord.
 Are servants of the Lord free to choose how much of God’s testimony they accept?
 Again, Christ said, “It is written, ‘Man shall not live on bread alone, but on every word that proceeds out of the mouth of the Lord.’”
 (Deuteronomy 8:3; Matthew 4:4) The clear answer is no since we are to live by every word that comes out of the mouth of the Lord.
 Moreover, the Bible makes it clear that the Ten Commandments came from the mouth of the Lord.
 Therefore, servants of the Lord are to live by them.